 La Traviata is one of the best-loved operas.
-It’s the story of an elegant prostitute who is trying to improve her station in life.
+It’s the story of an elegant courtesan who is trying to improve her station in life.
 Violetta is one of the pinnacles of the soprano repertoire.

 “Sempre libera degg’io” in Act I and “Addio, del passato” in Act III are favorite arias.

 Librettist Maria Piave worked with Verdi during his middle period on operas including Ernani, Macbeth, Rigoletto and La Forza del Destino.

 The opera is set in 1850s Paris.
 It is based on La Dame aux Camélias by Alexandre Dumas.
 He was inspired by his own relationship with a famous French prostitute.
 Men are easily manipulated with sex (or so I am told).
 The story made it to film in Camille (1936) starring Greta Garbo.

 This is a new Michael Mayer production.
 Christine Jones designed the set.
 Susan Hilferty designed the costumes.
 Kevin Adams designed the lighting.
 Lorin Latarro did the choreography.

 The opera runs for 3 hours and 7 minutes with two intermissions.

 Yannick Nézet-Séguin (Montreal, Canada) conducts.

 Soprano Diana Damrau (Günzberg, Germany) and tenor Juan Diego Flórez (Lima, Peru) star as Violetta and Alfredo.
 Baritone Quinn Kelsey (Honolulu, Hawaii) is Alfredo’s father Germont.